malaise/ada/README.txt

 Cots directories
 ----------------

-This directory mainly contains copies of:
+This directory mainly contains a copy of:

-- pragmarc and mine from http://pragmada.x10hosting.com/ (under GPL)
+- pragmarc and mine from http://pragmada.home.mchsi.com (under GPL)

 - LinXtris from http://sourceforge.net/projects/linxtris (under GPL)